Updated May 3, 2023

-In Georgia, a catastrophic injury often defined as (1) a severe spinal cord injury involving paralysis of an arm, leg, or trunk; (2) an amputation of an arm, hand, foot, or leg involving the effective loss of use of the appendage; (3) a severe brain or closed head injury where there is severe sensory or motor disturbances, as well as disturbances in communication, cerebral functioning or consciousness, or neurological disorders; (4) second or third degree burns over 25% of the employee’s body or third degree burns to 5 percent or more to the face or hands; (5) total or industrial blindness; or (6) any other injury of a nature and severity that prevents the injured worker from being able to perform his or her prior work and any work available in substantial numbers within the national economy for which the employee is otherwise qualified.
+In Georgia, a catastrophic injury is often defined as (1) a severe spinal cord injury involving paralysis of an arm, leg, or trunk; (2) an amputation of an arm, hand, foot, or leg involving the effective loss of use of the appendage; (3) a severe brain or closed-head injury where there is severe sensory or motor disturbances, as well as disturbances in communication, cerebral functioning or consciousness, or neurological disorders; (4) second- or third-degree burns over 25% of the employee’s body, or third-degree burns to 5 percent or more to the face or hands; (5) total or industrial blindness; or (6) any other injury of a nature and severity that prevents the injured worker from being able to perform his or her prior work and any work available in substantial numbers within the national economy for which the employee is otherwise qualified.

 Additionally, Social Security disability benefits will play a part in this analysis.
-In Georgia, the State Board of Workers’ Compensation may consider the Social Security award as evidence as to whether the work injury may be designated as “catastrophic”.
+In Georgia, the State Board of Workers’ Compensation may consider the Social Security award as evidence of whether the work injury may be designated as “catastrophic.”

 Working with experienced attorneys is critical to ensuring you receive the care and benefits you deserve.
 Reach out to our team for a free consultation.